My Main Page with Links to My Other

 of “class warfare.”
 If you disagree on behalf of some marginal cause, you are

-not accused of anything.
+acceptable.
 They did not call it “class warfare” when payroll

 taxes were increased from 2 percent to 15.3 percent.
 Or when regressive state

-and sales taxes are increased.
+and sales taxes increased.

 Jonathan Chait claims elsewhere that